Background

 Risk factor modification & medical therapy

-- Risk factor modification: Includes aggressive management of hypertension, diabetes, and dyslipidemia to target levels, alongside smoking cessation.
+- Risk factor modification: Includes aggressive management of hypertension (HTN), diabetes mellitus (DM), and dyslipidemia to target levels, alongside smoking cessation.
+These factors remain the primary drivers of cardiovascular disease (CVD) burden globally (Tsao 2023).

-- Medical therapy: Antiplatelet therapy and high-intensity statins are recommended.
+- Medical therapy: Antiplatelet therapy and high-intensity statins are recommended for patients with peripheral artery disease (PAD).
 Cilostazol improves walking distance but is not available in all regions; pentoxifylline has limited evidence.

 Note on renal artery stenosis: Routine revascularization for atherosclerotic renal artery stenosis is NOT recommended based on CORAL and ASTRAL trial data showing no benefit over optimal medical therapy for most patients.
 Intervention is reserved for high-risk phenotypes (flash pulmonary edema, rapidly declining renal function with bilateral stenosis, truly refractory hypertension).
 See 11Ch.
-11 for detailed criteria [8],[9].
+11 for detailed criteria (Cooper 2014)📄,(Wheatley 2009)📄.

 Endovascular therapy (first-line in most cases)